whosonfirst/go-webhookd/README.md

 ### Log

+The `Log` dispatcher will send messages to Go's logging facility.
+As of this writing that means everything is logged to STDOUT but eventually it will be more sophisticated.
+It is defined as a URI string in the form of:

 ```
 log://
 ```

-The `Log` dispatcher will send messages to Go's logging facility.
-As of this writing that means everything is logged to STDOUT but eventually it will be more sophisticated.

 ### Null

+The `Null` dispatcher will send messages in to the vortex, never to be seen again.
+This can be useful for debugging.
+It is defined as a URI string in the form of:

 ```
 null://
 ```

-The `Null` dispatcher will send messages in to the vortex, never to be seen again.
-This can be useful for debugging.

 ### PubSub

+The `PubSub` dispatcher will send messages to a Redis PubSub channel.
+It is defined as a URI string in the form of:

 ```
 pubsub://{REDIS_HOST}:{REDIS_PORT}/{REDIS_CHANNEL}
 ```

-The `PubSub` dispatcher will send messages to a Redis PubSub channel.

 #### Properties